LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 {
   "size": 0,
   "aggs" or "aggregations": {
    "Name your aggregation here": {
       "range": {
-        "field":"Name the field you want to aggregate here", "ranges": [
+        "field": "Name the field you want to aggregate on here", "ranges": [
+          {
-          { "to": x },
+            "to": x
+          },
+          {
+            "from": x,
-          { "from": x, "to": y },
+            "to": y
+          },
+          {
-          { "from": z }
+            "from": z
+          }
         ]
       }
     }